 Q: What is the difference between eco-friendly water cremation and traditional flame cremation?

-Q: So…with water cremation, since there isn’t a flame, I won’t get my pet’s ashes back?
+Q: With water cremation, will I get my pet’s ashes back?

-A: “Ashes” is a misnomer.
-“Cremated remains” or “cremains” is the way to describe the end result of any type of cremation.
+“Cremated remains” or “cremains” is the accurate way to describe the end result of any type of cremation, and not “ashes.”